noi-techpark/webcomp-weather-forecast/README.md

 ## Usage

-Build all widgets using Rollup
+Build all widget using Rollup:

 ```
-yarn build-components
+yarn build
 ```

-Watch components using Rollup, this is for dev purpouse
+Watch component using Rollup with dev purpose:

 ```
-yarn watch-components
+yarn watch
 ```

-Inside every component there is a folder called `website`, simply run an http local server to see the component in action
+To view the component changes:

 ```
-cd packages/name-of-your-component/website
+cd ./work
-python3 -m http.server
+sh ./work/serve.sh
 ```

+You will see the components in action at [http://0.0.0.0:8000/](http://0.0.0.0:8000/) url.

 ### Dist folder in packages